ssscharan149/opensox/README.md

 # Opensox

-Find perfect open-source project to contribute.
+Find the perfect open-source project to contribute.